Autodesk Subscription Terms and Payments | Flexible Options

 The following troubleshooting tips can help eliminate errors you might encounter using the Autodesk store:

-Place separate orders: You may get an error if you combine different product licence types or term lengths in the same order.
-Place separate orders for each product type or Subscription term.
+Place separate orders: You may get an error if you combine different product license types or term lengths in the same order.
+Place separate orders for each product type or subscription term.

 Restart your browser: Closing and restarting your web browser may solve issues with web-based applications.